madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

     done
 ```

-Ideally, snaps should not be running when running above script, but that is now hard in Ubuntu, so a system restart may be needed after running the above script (need to be run with `sudo`).
+Ideally, snaps should not be running when running above script, but that is now hard in Ubuntu, so a system restart may be needed after running the above script.

 ## Connections: Interfaces = Plugs and Slots